- Religion and Philosophy»

 Tips and Ideas for a Great Week

 Have you been asked to teach Vacation Bible School?
 Maybe you are in charge of at your church.
 Don't panic.
-As an educator, Sunday School teacher, Bible Study curriculum writer and 20 year VBS veteran, I'm here to help.
+As an educator, Sunday School teacher, Bible Study curriculum writer, and 20 year VBS veteran, I'm here to help.
 If you need to choose a curriculum for your church, see my blue sidebar.

 Whether you are scared because you've never done this before, or feel like you need a refresher because you've done this so often, these tips for how to teach should help make your week go smoother.

 Most people make a decision to become a Christian while they are young.
 So your week with these kids may be the most important evangelism event in your church this year.
 So start by being motivated that teaching VBS is very important.
-Moreover, a Barna Study in 2009 found that fewer churches are offering Vacation Bible School programs.
+Moreover, a Barna Study in 2009 found that fewer churches are offering programs.
 Why?
 Pastors say they can't get volunteers.
 No one has time.
 You probably don't either, but you volunteered anyway.
 Thanks!
-The smiles of your VBS class will make it all worthwhile.
+The smiles of your class will make it all worthwhile.

-Easy Room Decorating
+Easy Decorating Ideas

 Does your church seem to have a decorating contest?
 Sometimes, I've felt people spent so much time decorating their room that they were too exhausted to spend time preparing the Bible Lessons.
 A fun atmosphere does draw in the kids, but you don't have to spend a lot of time and money.
 Here are 5 simple ideas: